 InfoWorld then went on to give the Mac a massive stamp of approval.

 “We all believe it’s a fantastic machine,” Ken Lim, a Dataquest analyst, told InfoWorld as he testified about the Mac.
 “It’s certainly the best price/performance ratio of anything that’s on the marketplace.
 It’s an excellent value for the consumer.”
 Lim went on to suggest that the Mac would sell in similar quantities to the Apple II, which had then sold 1.5 million units.

 Plenty of interesting (and today amusing) tidbits surface in InfoWorld’s other articles about the Mac.
 One writer tackles the question, “Is 128K enough RAM?”
 That must seem virtually impossible to anyone who doesn’t remember further back than the iPhone.

 InfoWorld also noted that “nearly 100 software companies have been working on software for the Macintosh.”
 (That number seems tiny today, when you can find millions of apps in the App Store.)

 “One of those companies, Microsoft, has been working closely with Apple for more than a year,” the magazine added.

 Just a year later, Apple CEO John Sculley signed a disastrous deal with Microsoft co-founder Bill Gates.
 This kept Microsoft software on Macs.
 However, it pretty much gave Microsoft carte blanche to create its Mac-styled Windows operating system.

 The one other thing likely to come as a shock to modern Apple fans is just how expensive everything was.
-The Mac cost $2,495, which today is almost $5,800.
+The Mac cost $2,495, which is more than $6,750 in today’s money.
 That’s not so bad, actually.
 But the price of Mac software — which now ships free from Apple, and tends to be reasonably priced from third-party devs — was also high.